 e) Under the terms stipulated in the General Social Security Law, suspension, and termination of a job contract as described in the previous sections will give rise to a situation of official unemployment.
 The period of suspension will be regarded as one of effective contributions in terms of Social Security and unemployment benefits.

 Article 13.- Measures to protect the economic or professional activity of the self-employed whistleblower

-1. The whistleblower and facilitator must be reasonably certain of the verisimilitude and reliability of the information they reveal.
-However, verifying the verisimilitude of facts which have led to the disclosure and their being considered as possible crimes, wrongdoing or actions against the public interest will be the responsibility of the organ-ism or institution carrying out the resulting investigation.
+1. The whistleblower and facilitator must have a reasonable belief of the verisimilitude and reliability of the information they reveal.
+However, verifying the verisimilitude of facts which have led to the disclosure and their being considered as possible crimes, wrongdoing or actions against the public interest will be the responsibility of the organism or institution carrying out the resulting investigation.

 3. With the exception indicated above, the whistleblower and the facilitator will not be held responsible for any harm or damage that may arise from communication or public knowledge of disclosure of wrongdoing, and neither will they incur any type of liability or civil or criminal disciplinary action which may derive from these circumstances and, in particular, including those pertaining to possible attacks on honour and reputation, or infringement of regulations concerning copyright, trade secrets and protection of personal data.

 4. Companies and organizations with more than 50 employees; he private companies with a turnover or balance sheet of over €10 million; the State administrations, Regions and Departments and Municipalities with more than 10,000 residents, the private legal entities of any size operating in the area of financial services or vulnerable to money laundering will have the obligation to have an internal channel for the reception of anonymous and secure alerts, as defined in article 18.2.

 The whistleblower may freely choose the most appropriate channel for communicating information without this representing any limitation of the rights and guarantees enshrined in this Law.